 The application can only be processed using one address.
-If a child lives at more than one address (for example due to a separation) the address used will be the one which the child lives at for the majority of the time.
-If a child lives at two addresses equally, the address of the parent/carer that claims Child Benefit/Child Tax Credit will be considered as the child's main residence.
+If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the time.
+If a child lives at two addresses equally, parents/carers should make a single joint application naming one address.

-If a family is not in receipt of Child Benefit/Tax Credit alternative documentation will be requested.
-If a child's residence is in dispute, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
+If a child's permanent residence is disputed, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
+If two applications are received, with different addresses and/or different preferences, neither will be processed until the address issue is reconciled.